TosbackCgusBridge-Bot/CGUs-versions/Jcpenney/Privacy Policy.md

 *   Updated and added information regarding online behavioral advertising

    We may change our privacy policy from time to time.
 When considering any change, your privacy will remain a priority.
 If we change our privacy policy in the future, we will let you know by posting the updated policy at this website.
 We encourage you to check our policy periodically.
 You can tell if it has changed by checking the revision date that appears at the beginning of the policy.
-If you would like further information, or have any questions about our privacy policy:
+If you would like further information, or have any questions about our privacy policy, please: plea

-*   please write to us at J. C. Penney Corporation, Inc., P.O.
+*   write to us at J. C. Penney Corporation, Inc., P.O.
 Box 10001, Dallas, TX.
 75301-7311, Attention:Corporate Customer Relations
 *   call us at 1.800.322.1189
 *   email us at privacy@jcpenneyeservices.com